NiceneNerd/BCML/docs/README.md

 **Option 3: Install from Source**
 1. Download and install Python.
 You **must** use the 64 bit version of Python 3.7 or later.
 The most recent download as of July 2019 is [here](https://www.python.org/ftp/python/3.7.4/python-3.7.4-amd64.exe).
 You also **must** choose the "Add to System PATH" option during installation.
-2. Download the source code for the latest BCML release or clone the repo.
+2. Download and extract the source code for the latest BCML release or clone the repo.
-3. In the directory where you extracted the BCML source, run `python setup.py install`
+3. In the directory where you extracted the BCML source, run `python setup.py install`.
+Note that on Linux you may need to either run it as root or specify `--user`.
 4. Run BCML using the command `bcml`
 5. (Optional) Create a shortcut to the BCML executable in Python's `Scripts` folder.